Hey Everybody,

 In case you have not followed the street food movement, the bacon wrapped hot dog cart outside your local dive bar does not solely represent curbside cuisine any longer.
 In most of the major cities, we have seen a surge of gourmet, specialty, brand-bearing food trucks and carts parked near the trendiest metropolitan hotspots serving up items from fine french food to veggie burgers.
 Foodies and regular lunch time Janes are especially fond of the trend as new options for a quick, affordable and tasty lunch have emerged in a once vast sea of sameness embodied by franchised quick service outlets like Baja Fresh or Quizno’s.

-So where did all these trucks come from?
+So where did all these trucks and carts come from?
 Well, a good starting point is the recession.
 With incredibly low overhead (compared to a brick and mortar restaurant) and the ability to launch with little or no experience, a savvy food entrepreneur who can make a dish or two can hit the streets and try his luck serving lunch to eager and adventurous office people who heard about street food from the cool guy in human resources.

 Given the low cost of doing business with the high potential for success and expansion, I make the argument that street food is the new fast food.